San Marzano Tomato

 Look For

-- Deep red color without green shoulders or blemishes
+- Deep red color without green or yellow patches indicates full ripeness and maximum lycopene development

 Avoid